Vegan Red Velvet Cupcakes With Cream Cheese Frosting

 • 1/2 cup 1 stick vegan butter, softened such as Earth Balance sticks

-• 1 8 oz container vegan cream cheese room temperature, such as KIte Hill
+• 1 8 oz container of vegan cream cheese at room temperature, such as Kite Hill

 • 3-5 cups powdered sugar